Giacomo Leoni: Miscellaneous works

 However, Leoni's clients were not always satisfied, especially when he designed for clients unaware of the intricacies of Palladian architecture.
 Leoni had been commissioned by Edward and Caroline Wortley to rebuild the decayed Wortley Hall in South Yorkshire.
 A magnificent residence arose.
 However, in 1800, the Wortleys complained they were unable to move in, as the architect had forgotten to build a staircase.
 One hundred years later, a Duchess of Marlborough made the same complaint against Sir John Vanbrugh's Blenheim Palace.
 Both owners had rather missed the point of a house built on a 'piano nobile' design.
 A piano nobile is the principal floor, usually above a lower floor or semi-basement.
 It contains all the rooms necessary for the grandees who inhabit the house.
 It usually consists of a central salon or saloon (the grandest room beneath the central pediment); on either side of the saloon (in the wings) there is often a slightly less grand, withdrawing room, and then a principal bedroom.
 After that perhaps would follow a smaller more intimate room, a "cabinet".
 The point both the Duchess and owners of Wortley had failed to grasp was that the owners lived in 'state' on the 'piano nobile' and had no need to go upstairs, hence only secondary/back staircases would reach the floors that were occupied by children, servants and less favoured guests.
 Indeed, these houses often did have a grand staircase, but it was external—the elaborate flights of stone steps to the main entrance on the piano nobile.
 From photographs of Wortley Hall, one can see the large, tall windows of the 'piano nobile' on the lower floor, and the much smaller windows of the secondary rooms above.
 It did not require a 'grand' staircase'.
-Wortley Hall survives today as an hotel; the owners still tell the story of the forgetful architect.
+Wortley Hall survives today as a hotel; the owners still tell the story of the forgetful architect.
 Among Leoni’s other designs is Alkrington Hall in Middleton, now in Greater Manchester.
-Leoni also designed the longtime US Consolate building in Istanbul, the Palazzo Corpi.